Rakshit002/first-repo-deemo/README.md

 # first-repo-deemo
-this i my  first github repo ,nothing int ,it is just for learning
+This i my  first git repo ,nothing int ,it is just for learning Author-Rakshit